shaundano/project-elephant/docs/Phase 1/ec2.md

 | **HTTPS** | TCP | `443` | `0.0.0.0/0` | Jitsi Meet (Web Access) |
 | **SSH** | TCP | `22` | `My IP` | SSH Access (Admin) |

-!!! tip "Source IP Configuration"
+!!! info "Note - Source IP Configuration"
     - Use `My IP` for RDP and SSH to restrict access to your current IP address
     - Use `0.0.0.0/0` for services that need to be publicly accessible (DCV, Jitsi)
     - You can always tighten security later by restricting to specific IP ranges